-If you receive a K-1 fiance visa to enter the U.S. and get married, your unmarried children under the age of 21, whether or not they are the biological children of your U.S. citizen fiancé, may be eligible to accompany you to the United States.
-They will be given "K-2" visas.
-The term "children" includes not only your natural children, but your adopted children and any children born out of wedlock, if your home country legally recognizes them as yours.
+If you receive a K-1 fiancé visa with which to enter the U.S. and get married to a U.S. citizen, your unmarried children under the age of 21, whether or not they are the biological children of your U.S. citizen fiancé, might be eligible to accompany you.
+They will be given "K-2" visas for U.S. entry.
+The term "children" includes not only natural children, but adopted children and any born out of wedlock, if your home country legally recognizes them as yours.

-The children will have to prove that they are not inadmissible and that they will be financially supported along with the immigrating fiance.
-Each cihld will need to show proof of their relationship to the immigrating K-1 parent, such as a birth or adoption certificate.
-You will also need to gather many of the same documents for the children as you do for the main applicant, such as medical reports, photos, and passports; and to pay individual visa fees.
+The children will, like you (their K-1 applicant parent), have to prove that they are not inadmissible to the U.S. and that they will be financially supported along with the immigrating fiancé.
+Each child will need to show proof of their relationship to the immigrating K-1 parent, such as a birth or adoption certificate (possibly with English-language translation).

-After you get married and apply for a green card, your K-2 children may apply along with you.
+After you and the U.S. citizen petitioner get married and you apply for a green card (to "adjust status" to lawful permanent residence), your K-2 children may apply along with you.
 Each will need to submit (by mail) a separate application for adjustment of status to U.S. Citizenship and Immigration Services (USCIS).

 For planning purposes, note that the children must remain unmarried and under age 21 right up to the day they enter the United States on their K-2 visas.
 Fortunately, if you alert U.S. immigration authorities to an upcoming 21st birthday, they can usually speed up the processing for you.

 (Unfortunately, a law you might have heard of called the Child Status Protection Act does not protect children on fiancé visas from the loss of visa rights caused by their turning 21.)